CUET-UG fourth phase: Students struggle with uninformed changes in exam dates, centres | Education

 - India

-Uninformed change in exam dates, change in centres at the last moment, far off centres and no clarity on retest options -- students on second day of CUET's fourth phase were a worried lot.
+Uninformed changes in exam dates, change in centres at the last moment, far off centres and no clarity on retest options -- students on second day of CUET's fourth phase were a worried lot.
+While two centres in Delhi were not included for the exam today, one centre in Gaya had a delayed start of exam in first shift.
+The affected candidates from three centres will be given an option to appear on August 25.

+''Out of the 13 centres where the exam was cancelled on Wednesday due to unavoidable technical reasons, two centres in Delhi were not included for the exam on Thursday and the candidates of these two centres will be allowed to appear on August 25.
+One centre in Gaya, Bihar had a delayed start of exam in first shift due to which candidates were given option to appear either on Thursday or on August 25,'' UGC chairman Jagadesh Kumar said.
 Many candidates, who were permitted to reschedule their CUET UG exam to August 30, were shocked to find out that their exams were advanced to Thursday and the centres were far away from their preferred locations.
-They also claimed that no intimation was sent to them about change in date.
+They also claimed that no intimation was sent to them about the change in date.

-There was no official word from the University Grants Commission (UGC) and the National Testing Agency (NTA) ''My intimation slip mentioned my chosen city as the exam centre city.
+''My intimation slip mentioned my chosen city as the exam centre city.
 However, when I got the admit card, I got a centre which is 150 km away and the entry closes at 8.30 am.
-I have been trying to reach the NTA but no luck yet,'' said Neha Singhal, a CUET aspirant.
+I have been trying to reach the National Testing Agency (NTA), but no luck yet,'' said Neha Singhal, a CUET aspirant.

-Himank Nassa, an aspirant, said that on August 14 a mail was received that exams are scheduled for August 18 and 25.
+Himank Nassa, an aspirant, said on August 14, a mail was received that exams were scheduled for August 18 and August 25.

 ''On August 16, a notification on the website showed we can either choose to appear for the exam on August 18 or postpone it to August 30 if we want the centre in our desired city.
 I opted for it and my request was approved.
 But this morning my admit card showed August 18 and the exam had already begin,'' Nassa said.

 On Wednesday as well, the exam was cancelled at 13 centres following technical glitches affecting more than 8,600 candidates.
-The UGC had announced that the candidates affected on Wednesday will get a chance for retest on August 25.
+The University Grants Commission (UGC) had announced that the candidates affected on Wednesday would get a chance for retest on August 25.

-The CUET is the common gateway for undergraduate admissions to all central universities.
+The Common University Entrance Test (CUET) is the common gateway for undergraduate admissions to all central universities.
 A total of 3.6 lakh candidates are eligible to appear for the fourth phase scheduled from August 17 to August 20.

 The exam for additional 11,000 candidates, who were to appear in the fourth phase from August 17-20, has been postponed to August 30 to accommodate their choice of city for centre.